akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The ice broke.

+---

+### “And you knew”

 “Is it true?”
-The words came out louder than she intended.
+Her voice was too loud.
 “The king’s vow?
-About a maid walking through his doors?”
+About the maid who walked through the doors?”

 Godfrey’s step faltered.
 He almost tripped.
-He was quiet for a long breath, then nodded.
-“He swore it before the whole court.
+He was quiet for a long breath.

+“He swore it,” Godfrey nodded.
+“Before the court.
 The next woman through the doors.”

 “And you knew.”

-It was not an accusation.
-Her voice was flat, as if she were discussing the price of wool or the coming rain.
-She stood perfectly still, her knuckles white as she gripped the handle of her basket.

-*And you knew.*

-Something in her face made him pause.
-“Yes,” he said.
+The words landed.
+They did not hang.
+They hit.

+Stunned, Godfrey stared at her.
+His mouth opened.

+*I was there.
+I heard him.
+I knew.*

+“Yes.”
+His voice was dry.
 “I knew.
-Afterwards.”

-He looked down at the road before giving a long sigh.

-“You see, everyone was pushing him in turn—his barons, bishops, even the Queen.
-Everyone had an opinion about what should be done with me.”

-A short, frustrated breath.
-“And my father?
-He doesn't like being told what to do.”

-“He probably meant to shock them, to scatter and dismay them – to shut them up once and for all.”

-He stopped, as if realising what he had said.
-Then, quieter:
+I was in the hall.”

+“You let me walk in and out without a word.”
+Her voice cracked.
+“The whole hall watched me play the fool.
+I curtsied.
+I thanked the Queen for scraps.
+And you all held your tongues.
+My father bled for this crown.
+And you all counted me like wool.”

+*I did not speak.
+That is true.
+I could have.
+I did not.*

+He felt sick.

+“I followed you,” he said, his voice rougher.
+“I am here now.
+I am telling you now.”

+They stopped and looked at one another.
+His face was pale.
+Her face was red, on the verge of tears.
+He just looked… trapped.

+A flicker of something else followed – a smaller, sharper worry. *Does he hate me now?
+For throwing it in his face?
+He is a king's son.*

+She looked away.
+Her jaw ached.
+She gripped the willow handle of her basket until a splinter bled her thumb.
+She welcomed the pain.
+It was the only thing that made sense.

+*And you – you fool.* The thought came unbidden, aimed at herself. *You thought you could walk into a king’s hall and save a goose.
+You thought your father’s name was a shield.
+You were nothing.
+A piece on the board.
+And you did not even see the board.*

+The shame of it burned hotter than the anger.

+“I am sorry.”
+She swallowed.
+“I did not mean to lash out.
+I am angry at the silence, not at you.”
+She stopped.
+Her breath came short.
+“I am angry at myself.
+For being so blind.
+For thinking I was clever when I was just… a girl with a goose.”

+She looked at him again – a quick, anxious glance.

+He did not move.
+His breathing quickened; a frown creased his brow.
+The lane was darkening.
+An owl called nearby – short and sharp.

+“The Queen knew,” Godfrey said.
+He spoke firmly, facing aside, to his horse’s ears.
+“She could have stopped you.
+She did not.
+She sent you away with gifts instead.”
+He shook his head.
+“I think she was shocked at the King’s vow.
+She did not mean to harm you.
+She meant to buy time to keep everyone calm.”

+He looked down the road with a sudden sigh.
+“You must remember that my father was under immense pressure from everyone – barons, bishops, even the Queen — and he does not like being pushed.
+Everyone had a plan for my marriage.
+So he made that vow.”

-“I mean… to end the arguing.
-To make them stop.
-You see, I don't think he expected anyone to actually walk in.”
+He let out a breath that misted in the air.
+“I am not sure why he did so.
+Maybe as a way to distract or confuse them; I truly do not know.
+I do not think he expected anyone to actually walk in.”

+He paused and she looked at him.
+Not with pity.
+Not with love.
+But with something quieter – a dawning recognition that he was no more free than she was.

+“But I did walk in.”

-“But I did.”
+“But you did.”

-“Yes, you did.”
-He looked at her, and there was something in his face that she could not name.
-“And now we two are... caught, like birds in a cage. *Hello, who approaches?*”
+A long heavy silence hung in the air.

 ---
+TODO> REAPLACING TITLES
 ### Soldiers

 Two riders appeared from around the bend—the same two guards from before.
 They pulled up hard, horses blowing.
 The older one scanned the lane, saw Godfrey, saw Beatrice beside him, saw the basket.
 His face flickered: surprise, then relief, then a quick glance at his companion.